colinxr/contempo_rsvp/readme.md

 Make sure the event is functioning as intended with these manual test

+#### 1. List Upload and Mailchimp import
+- Did the list Upload correctly?
+It should be in Admin/List/event-list.csv
+- Did the emails import in mailchimp?
+Import takes several minutes depending on the size of list.
-#### 1. Match: Single RSVP and Guest RSVPs
+#### 2. Match: Single RSVP and Guest RSVPs
 - Are Match RSVPs functioning correctly?
 Added the the main dbTable, sent the appropriate email?
-#### 2. Unknown: Single RSVPs and Guest RSVPs
+#### 3. Unknown: Single RSVPs and Guest RSVPs
 - Are Unknown RSVPs being added to the Unknown dbTable?
 What confirmation message is displayed?
-#### 3. Duplicate Submissions
+#### 4. Duplicate Submissions
 - Duplicate entries should not be permitted.
 An 'Already Registered' confirmation screen should display.
-#### 4. Unknwnr: Approved
+#### 5. Unknwnr: Approved
 - Approve someone from Unknwnr.
-Are they moved into main dbTable.
-What email is sent?
+Are they moved into main dbTable?
+- What email is sent?
-#### 5. Unknwnr: Denied
+#### 6. Unknwnr: Denied
 - Reject someone from Unknwnr.
 Are they removed from the Unknown dbTable?
-What email is sent?
+- What email is sent?